 When we understand nature, we see that both the deer and lion are necessary.
 These two different creatures are linked to the ecology.
 By existing together, they keep the ecology balanced.
 But to see this relationship, we must stand outside the perspective of the lion and deer.

-We observe how the lion first hunts the deer injured or has a disease.
+We observe how the lion hunts the deer injured or has a disease.
 Then, the lion keeps the deer herd healthy by thinning the herd.
 In this way, the deer population doesn’t multiply beyond the land’s capability to sustain them.
 Thus, the lion helps maintain the balance of the ecosystem.

 The lion is not good or evil; it’s merely behaving as its instincts tell it to hunt or die of hunger.
 The deer is doing what it needs to do to avoid being eaten by the lion.
 Neither can see the larger perspective.
 They are captive in their roles.